 In today’s world, students are called ‘digital natives’ because they absorb the world via gadgets such as smart phones, laptops, and gaming devices.
 Even toddlers are introduced to multimedia devices such as Leapfrog or Nick Jr. in order to develop key learning skills.
 Technology has definitively changed the way we communicate with each other as well as process information.
 “The Internet has significantly connected us more to the world; we can quickly search a how-to video on YouTube, catch up on the world’s news, or access essentially any show or movie,” says Avneet, “I can’t remember the last time I looked for a recipe in a recipe book or used the yellow pages to find a business.
 I always turn to ‘Google’ to search for answers because it’s quick, easy and mostly reliable.”

 In 2010, the Ministry of Education outlined its vision for 21st century education and stated, “our knowledge base is expanding exponentially and requires an approach that individualizes learning.
 “The belief is that today’s children are part of the ‘digital era’ and have different learning needs than provided in a traditional classroom.The current education model needs to be modernized.
+The changing in technology is making learning more accessible to those who are either unable to attend classes or to work and family constraints with many teachers using something similar to Yuja.com to reach their students.

 To understand the future in which education is headed, we must look at the past.
 The Canadian Living Archives noted that during the early 19th century when, “the concept of schooling became widespread, the first schoolhouse consisted of 50 + students of all grades from 1-9 sharing only one teacher.”
 “Whether it be geography, history, or arithmetics, students learned by memorizing and working on a small blackboard slate.”